hosuzuki/log/0_daily/3_mar.md

 - work on the push_swap project for 5 hours
 - 10 contributions on GitHub
 - get reviewed on the minitalk project by one person and beat the project

+:trophy: Result

+- worked on the 42 project for 5 hours :100:
+- 1 contributions on GitHub :100:
+- beaten the minitalk project (125%) :100:
+- attended 42 Tokyo's event "Resilience Programming"